OpenVisualCloud/Media-Communications-Mesh/tests/validation/README.md

 ### Media Proxy device vfio-pci mode

-If a following message is presented
+If the following message is presented

 ```text
 MTL: (...), Error: Run "dpdk-devbind.py -s | grep Ethernet" to check if other port driver is ready as vfio-pci mode